electrikmilk/cherri/language/standard/scripting.md

 ### `countWords(input)`

-Returns the words of characters in `input`.
+Returns the number of words in `input`.

 ---